 Does my child need to take both the SAT and ACT?

-Most colleges accept both the SAT and the ACT, and only require that applicants take one or the other.
+Most colleges accept both the SAT and the ACT and only require that applicants take one or the other.
 To determine which test is the right fit for your student, Ivy Scholars provides diagnostic tests.
 In general, anxious test takers do better on the ACT due to its predictable structure and content.
 Slower test takers on the other hand usually do better on the SAT.
 Furthermore, although it is not required, it doesn’t hurt to take both exams.

 How do we determine which are reach, target, and safety schools?

-Look at the GPA, SAT/ACT, and class ranking averages for colleges’ admitted students.
+Look at the GPA, SAT/ACT, and class ranking averages for college admitted students.
 If your child’s numbers are above 75% of these numbers for a certain school, it is a safety school.
 If they are above 25% of these numbers, the school is in the target range.
 If your child’s numbers are below the presented ranges, the school is a reach school.
 Let’s consider an example: say that Mary has a 1400 on the SAT and a 4.0 GPA.
 Taking other factors in her application out of the picture, she has a very low chance of getting into Harvard whose average SAT score range is 1480-1600, making it a reach school.
-(When reporting standardized test score ranges, the 25th percentile is the lower number – in this case 1480 – and the 75th percentile is the higher number – for Harvard, a 1600.)
+(When reporting standardized test score ranges, the 25th percentile is the lower number – in this case, 1480 – and the 75th percentile is the higher number – for Harvard, 1600.)
 The University of Michigan, whose 25th percentile is 1370 and 75thpercentile is 1530 on the other hand, is a target school for Mary as she is above the 25th percentile score.
 An example of a safety school for Mary would be Florida State University whose range is 1210-1360.
-Through Ivy Scholar’s high quality test preparation services, your child’s dream school can evolve from reach to target and from target to safety.
+Through Ivy Scholar’s high-quality test preparation services, your child’s dream school can evolve from reach to target and from target to safety.